tdmedia/dockerdev/README.md

 This only needs to be run one time.
 If you get the message that a container with the name storage already exists, then you have already done this step.

-# start the dev container
+# start / run the dev container
 docker run -i -t -p 80:80 -p 4022:22 -p 445:445 --volumes-from storage --name dev tdmedia/dev

 # use your container